FlorentMetz/FlorentMetz.github.io/_posts/2015-07-25-installing-thunderbird-on-ubuntu-gnome-15.markdown

 sudo ln -sf /opt/thunderbird/thunderbird /usr/bin/thunderbird
 {% endhighlight %}

-You can now open thunderbird from your terminal and typing `thunderbird`.
+You can now open thunderbird from your terminal by typing `thunderbird`.
 If you want to access thunderbird from your dash, you might have to create a thunderbird.desktop.

 {% highlight bash %}